 How to secure the chicken coop for predators?

 It’s nearly impossible to make your chicken run and coop 100% predator-proof, but you can make it harder for the predators to get in!

 Firstly, you’ll need to secure the chicken run, the outside area where your chickens hang out during the daytime.
-Please make sure the fencing is high enough, and bury the bottom of the fence in a 12-inch deep trench, so predators can’t get under it.
+Please ensure the fencing is high enough, and bury the bottom of the fence in a 12-inch deep trench, so predators can’t get under it.
 Install hardware cloth around the fence to keep small animals such as weasels and rats out.
 Cover the run to prevent predators such as hawks from flying toward your chickens.
-You can also install a predator repellant system, an automated alarm system with motion sensors to scare predators away.
+You can also install a predator-repellant system, an automated alarm system with motion sensors to scare predators away.

 To Sum Up

 Feral cats are not likely to kill and eat your backyard chickens as they prefer smaller animals such as mice and birds.
-But cases of attacks have been reported so it can happen.
-Small chickens like baby chicks or silkies and bantams however are more likely to be attacked by any feral, stray, or domesticated cat.
-Please secure your chicken run and chicken coop to prevent any predators from attacking your chickens.
+But cases of attacks have been reported, so it can happen.
+However, small chickens like baby chicks or silkies and bantams are more likely to be attacked by any feral, stray, or domesticated cat.
+Please secure your chicken run and coop to prevent predators from attacking your chickens.